webhooksite/docs/docs/custom-actions.markdown

 <center><iframe width="100%" height="315" src="https://www.youtube.com/embed/QIEzn4i_P-M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

+### Using Queue Profiles to rate limit and control Custom Actions execution

+In this video, we're going to see how you can use the new Queue Profiles features to control the flow of your Custom Actions automations & workflows, a useful feature when sending data to an API or service that's rate limited, and you have more data than it can accept.

+<center><iframe width="100%" height="315" src="https://www.youtube.com/embed/clp4am_o6a0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 ## Templates

 If you use the same set of Custom Actions often, you can create a Template that contains a copy of one or more Custom Actions, along with a set of Predefined Variables.